ALRW/dayAsADev/courseSections/section7.md

 As you may also remember the first thing we need to do is tell our program that it needs to incorporate this framework.

-Open up your `index.erb` in Cloud9 and update it to look like this:
+Open up your `index.erb` in CodeAnywhere and update it to look like this:

 ```html
 <!DOCTYPE html>